calebkw91/BudgetTracker/README.md

 ## How to Use
 <a name="How To"></a>
-To use, simply navigate to the site and start entering workouts!
+To use, simply navigate to the site and start entering budget information!
 [Link](https://budgettracker-pwa-cw.herokuapp.com)

 ## Questions
 <a name="questions"></a>